kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

 Python Functions
 ================

-In order to keep track of submissions, samples and overall execution, CAPE uses a popular Python ORM called `SQLAlchemy`_ that allows you to make the sandbox use PostgreSQL, SQLite, MySQL and several other SQL database systems.
+To keep track of submissions, samples, and overall execution, CAPE uses a popular Python ORM called `SQLAlchemy`_ that allows you to make the sandbox use PostgreSQL, SQLite, MySQL, and several other SQL database systems.

-CAPE is designed to be easily integrated in larger solutions and to be fully automated.
-In order to automate analysis submission we suggest to use the REST API interface described in :doc:`api`, but in case you want to write your own Python submission script, you can also use the ``add_path()`` and ``add_url()`` functions.
+CAPE is designed to be easily integrated into larger solutions and to be fully automated.
+To automate analysis submission we suggest using the REST API interface described in :doc:`api`, but in case you want to write a Python submission script, you can also use the ``add_path()`` and ``add_url()`` functions.

 .. function:: add_path(file_path[, timeout=0[, package=None[, options=None[, priority=1[, custom=None[, machine=None[, platform=None[, memory=False[, enforce_timeout=False], clock=None[]]]]]]]]])